camlp5/camlp5/doc/rst/grammars.rst

                  |-- fun_binding

    This tree is built as long as rules are inserted.
-When used, by applying the function "``Grammar.Entry.parse``" to the current entry, the input is matched with that tree, starting from the tree root, descending on it as long as the parsing advances.
+When used, by applying the function ``Grammar.Entry.parse`` to the current entry, the input is matched with that tree, starting from the tree root, descending on it as long as the parsing advances.